Palestinian Civil Police Force Virus

 Computer blocked by Palestinian Civil Police Force Virus (cashU scam) removal instructions

-Computer users be aware of the fact that none of the authorities (including Palestinian Civil Police Force) or organizations around the world are using such computer's screen blocking messages to collect fines for any law violations.
-Ransomware viruses from Urausy family are localized so that PC users from different countries would see these fake messages as if they were send by user's local authorities.
-For example computer users from Canada would see this message as if it was send by Royal Canadian Mounted Police, and for PC users from Australia this message would be changed to appear that it was send by Australian Federal Police.
-If you see this message on your computer you can be sure that you are dealing with a ransomware virus, don't pay any fines - it's a scam.
+Computer users should be aware that no international authorities (including the Palestinian Civil Police Force) or organizations use computer screen-blocking messages to collect fines for any law violations.
+Ransomware viruses from the Urausy family are localized so that PC users from different countries observe these fake messages as if sent by local authorities.
+For example, computer users from Canada receive this message as if sent by the Royal Canadian Mounted Police, and PC users from Australia, as if sent by the Australian Federal Police.
+If you see this message on your computer, you are dealing with a ransomware virus.
+Do not pay any fines - it is a scam.

-Palestinian Civil Police Force ransomware virus infiltrates Internet user's operating system using exploit kits which injects malicious code to one's computer using found security vulnerabilities.
-Most commonly such malware is being spread using drive-by downloads, malicious websites and infected email messages.
-If you see this message you shouldn't trust it, use the provided removal guide to eliminate Palestinian Civil Police Force cashU scam from one's computer.
+The Palestinian Civil Police Force ransomware virus infiltrates Internet users' operating systems using exploit kits, which inject malicious code via any security vulnerabilities detected.
+Commonly this malware is proliferated using drive-by downloads, malicious websites, and infected email messages.
+If you see this message, do not trust it.
+Use the removal guide provided to eliminate the Palestinian Civil Police Force cashU scam from your computer.

 Palestinian Civil Police Force virus removal: